yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     kubectl create --save-config=true -f init.job.yml
     ```

-6. View the Job by selecting "Jobs" under "Workloads" in the Kubernetes UI
+6. View the Job by selecting "Jobs" under "Workloads" in the Kubernetes UI.

     ![A screenshot of the Kubernetes management dashboard showing jobs.](media/Ex2-Task4.6.png)

-7. Select the log icon to view the logs
+7. Select the log icon to view the logs.

     ![A screenshot of the Kubernetes management dashboard showing log output.](media/Ex2-Task4.7.png)

-8. Next view your CosmosDb instance in the Azure portal and see that it now contains two collections
+8. Next view your CosmosDb instance in the Azure portal and see that it now contains two collections.

     ![A screenshot of the Azure Portal showing Cosmos DB collections.](media/Ex2-Task4.8.png)